Estimated reading time: 9 minutes

 Getting your dog used to his collar and lead is a very important step and does not come naturally to your puppy.
 You may think walking on a lead comes naturally, but unfortunately, this is not the case.
 Preparing early can make that first walk with your puppy far less daunting for a young puppy.

 It is important to remember that when you first put a collar on your new dog, it will feel strange.
-It is, therefore, important to slowly introduce a small light collar (or harness).
+Therefore, it is important to slowly introduce a small, light collar (or harness).
 This is best done by making it a positive experience.

 When you first put the collar on, feed treats to your pup so it is a positive experience.
 Take the collar off and repeat once you get to the stage where your dog happily comes up when he sees the collar or harness.
 Don’t expect this to happen overnight, so patience is required.